Pennymac considers a Disaster any event that causes substantial damage. Disasters include but are not limited to:

 Loans without an Appraisal

 Pennymac will consider the note date as the appraisal date.
-Sellers must apply the disaster policy above based on the note date when the loan does not have an appraisal.
+Correspondents must apply the disaster policy above based on the note date when the loan does not have an appraisal.
 This includes conventional loans with an appraisal waiver, FHA Streamline, VA IRRRL, and USDA Streamlined-Assist programs.

 Conventional Loans with Appraisal Waivers

-By the sale of the loan to Pennymac, the Seller warrants that the subject property is in marketable condition and that there are no repairs or other detrimental conditions to the subject property at the time of sale.
+By the sale of the loan to Pennymac, the Correspondent warrants that the subject property is in marketable condition and that there are no repairs or other detrimental conditions to the subject property at the time of sale.

-Pennymac is not responsible to provide notification to the Seller of disaster areas.
+Pennymac is not responsible to provide notification to the Correspondent of disaster areas.
 If at any time after loan purchase, Pennymac or a subsequent investor, determines that the subject property was damaged and not in fully marketable condition at time of sale, the loan is subject to repurchase.